 Once they have a better idea of the state of the aquifers, the Agency can move forward with deciding how to manage the resource.

 Engineers from Larry David Associates, a consultancy that specializes in groundwater management and is working with the Agency, are gathering data from a growing network of wells to track the groundwater system.
-At yesterday’s meeting, the Groundwater Agency’s board approved two land access agreements that will allow access to wells located on Mendocino Wine Company and Millview County Water District property.
+At yesterday’s meeting, the Groundwater Agency’s board approved two land agreements that will allow access to wells located on Mendocino Wine Company and Millview County Water District property.

 “These wells will build out the Monitoring Network [sic] being incorporated into the GSP [Groundwater Sustainability Plan],” noted the meeting agenda.